ehrpg/qstar/docs/index.md

 ### Defence

 Any attack roll has to be equal to or exceed a creatures defence value.
 The defence value of a creature is described by its speed and cover.

-`Defence = 10 + Speed + Cover`
+If the target is attacked in melee combat, the defence value equals the targets melee skill check result.

 !!! summary "How to determine *Defence*"
     <div class="formula formula-top formula-bottom">